Work in progress!

 It's a chunky list of exclusions, but there's still plenty to talk about.

-This edition covers the Capella version of the deployed Ethereum 2.0 consensus layer.
+This edition covers the Bellatrix version of the deployed Ethereum 2.0 beacon chain.
 The beacon chain went live with Phase 0 on December 1st, 2020.
-It was upgraded to Altair on October 27th, 2021, to Bellatrix on September 6th, 2022, and to Capella on April 12th, 2023.
+It was upgraded to Altair on October 27th, 2021, and to Bellatrix on September 6th, 2022.

 A note on Terminology